AFib & Arrhythmia Treatment

 UC San Diego Health's renowned electrophysiology program is dedicated to diagnosing, preventing and treating all types of cardiac arrhythmia, including atrial fibrillation (AFib).

-Under the leadership of Gregory Feld, MD, our board-certified electrophysiologists perform one of the largest volumes of device implantations, ablations and laser lead extractions in the nation.
+Under the leadership of Gregory Feld, MD, our board-certified electrophysiologists perform among the largest volumes of device implantations, heart ablations and laser lead extractions in the nation.
 We offer advanced remote monitoring for devices and are experts in using minimally invasive surgical techniques.

 - Our physicians have developed atrial fibrillation and flutter treatments used throughout the world.